MDindar/GitCheatSheet/README.md

 # GitCheatSheet
-Very basic and necessary git command to geting started working with github
+Very basic and necessary git command to geting started working with git and github
 ### Part 0 : Verifyig git installation

 ```
-in cmd just try git --version, if git installed, then it show the version, Otherwise you need to install it.
+0.1    git --version          : if git installed, then it show the version, Otherwise you need to install it.
 ```

 ### Part 1 : Setting username and email